Overleaf improves the author experience with F1000Research

 Prior to the integration with Overleaf, F1000Research could not easily accept LaTeX submissions.
-Now, most F1000Research LaTeX submissions use Overleaf for their writing process, with approximately 10-15% of all submissions coming in via the Overleaf template and submission link.
+Now, approximately 10-15% of all submissions come in via the Overleaf template and submission link.

 Michaela manages the editorial team that deals with article submissions to the F1000Research publishing platform, and she explained how F1000Research and Overleaf are working together to enhance the author and editorial experience.
 Thomas was an Associate Editor at the time of the interview, handling manuscripts and working with authors to ensure their articles met the F1000Research publication criteria.

 The Overleaf cloud-based, collaborative authoring and submission platform is offered to authors to ease the writing and submission process to F1000Research.
 Overleaf developed custom LaTeX article templates for F1000Research that authors can quickly and easily open from within the F1000Research author guidelines website.
 This allows authors to effortlessly write in the correct style and format, collaborate with colleagues through the Overleaf cloud-based authoring tool, and then submit their finished article with 1-click directly to F1000Research.
 From there, the Overleaf platform is integrated into the F1000Research editorial process whereby editors can efficiently review and update the article, submit changes back to the author with 1-click, and collaborate with the author on suggested article updates and changes.